ptcrealitylab/toolsocket/README.md

     this.r = route; // Package route.
 Example "/boston/seaport/ptc"
-    this.b = body; // Message body (object, array, number, string) this.s = null // (optional) Secret used to manage write access.
+    this.b = body; // Message body (object, array, number, string) this.s = null // (optional) Secret used to manage write access. this.f = null // (optional) amount of binary buffers in array attached to a message };
-};
 ````